eyob721/alx-low_level_programming/0x0A-argc_argv/README.md

     -   a program that prints the name of the program executable.
 -   1-args.c
     -   a program that prints the number of arguments passed to it.
+-   2-args.c
+    -   a program that prints all the arguments passed to it.

 ## Advanced